syscoin/syscoind-rpc/README.md

 Authorization Failed (could connect to the RPC, but the credentials supplied to the RPC are incorrect)

 RPC method not found (the method asked for is unsupported by the RPC)

+### Decorations

+Each service method in *syscoin-js* is decorated with an identifier indicating whether it would logically correspond to an HTTP GET or POST method if it were exposed (as the RPC treats every HTTP call as a POST, which is semantically incorrect by REST standards).
+This decoration does not impact a consumer, but if you were building a library that generates endpoints on the basis of syscoin-js methods, you can read the *httpMethod* property attached to the method in question to find out what it would be.

 ### Services